jobobby04/calibre_plugins/clipboard_metadata/README.md

 3. Select `Plugins` under `Advanced`
 4. Click `Load plugin from file` and select the downloaded zip file

+#### Copy Metadata from website example
+An example script for copying metadata from a website is located [here](../scripts/TOB%20Story%20Downloader%20&%20Copier.js)

 ## Development / Contributions

 All Jobobby04's calibre plugins are developed and maintained in GitHub at: